florian-beetz/bachelor-thesis/thesis.md

 ### Microsoft ApplicationInsights

-ApplicationInsights follows the practice to distribute so called fat ++JAR -- Java artifacts including all required dependencies -- but additionally relocate the packages of dependencies under their own package prefix.
+ApplicationInsights follows the practice to distribute so-called fat ++JAR -- Java artifacts including all required dependencies -- but additionally relocate the packages of dependencies under their own package prefix.
 So their dependency on Google Guava using the package `com.google.common` is